mikeryanmay/marattiales_supplemental/README.md

 ### `scripts`

 This directory contains bash scripts that can be used to create the `RevBayes` code we used in our study.
-In particular, `make_analyses.sh` generates a directory containing RevBayes scripts that are built from the code in modules.
+In particular, `make_analyses.sh` generates a directory containing RevBayes scripts that are built from the code in `modules`.
 The remaining scripts perform MCMC diagnosis, post-processing, posterior-predictive simulation, and stochastic mapping.
 We describe each script in the order they should be used.
 All of these scripts are intended to be run from the corresponding /analyses directory

 ##### Using `make_analyses.sh`

-We assume the TED model has five components: the substitution model, the molecular clock model, the morphological transition model, the morphological clock model, and the tree model.
+We divide the TED model into five components: the substitution model, the molecular clock model, the morphological transition model, the morphological clock model, and the tree model.
 There is one directory in modules for each of these components.
-Running `make_analyses.sh` from the /analyses/* directory will assemble one script per combination of model components.
+Running `make_analyses.sh` from the `/analyses/*` directory will assemble one script per combination of model components.
 This script has arguments (and defaults when applicable):

-- `-d`: the directory to locate data (default /data)
+- `-d`: the directory to locate data (default: /data)
-- `-m`: the directory to locate module files (default /modules)
+- `-m`: the directory to locate module files (default: /modules)
-- `-a`: the type of analysis to perform (e.g., MCMC or MCMCMC), (default /modules/analysis/MCMC.Rev)
+- `-a`: the type of analysis to perform (e.g., MCMC or MCMCMC), (default: /modules/analysis/MCMC.Rev)
-- `-t`: the RevBayes template used to stitch modules together (default /modules/templates/template.Rev)
+- `-t`: the RevBayes template used to stitch modules together (default: /modules/templates/template.Rev)
-- `-o`: the directory in which to place output (default /output)
+- `-o`: the directory in which to place output (default: /output)
-- `-n`: the number of replicate analyses to perform (default 4)
+- `-n`: the number of replicate analyses to perform (default: 4)
-- `-j`: the directory to place the RevBayes scripts (default /jobs)
+- `-j`: the directory to place the RevBayes scripts (default: /jobs)

-The default values largely correspond to those we used in our analyses, so that executing the following code with populate the jobs folder with scripts necessary to recreate our analyses:
+The default values largely correspond to those we used in our analyses, so that executing the following code will populate the jobs folder with scripts necessary to recreate our analyses:

 	bash scripts/make_analyses.sh -a modules/analysis/MCMCMC.Rev -t modules/templates/template.Rev

+[//]: # (CJR -- should this be .../MCMC.Rev ? )

 The resulting RevBayes scripts are intended to be run from the /analyses/* directory.